-Harun Farocki’s 1995 work Worker Leaving the Factory charts a history of workers appearing in film since the late 19th Century.
-Beginning with the film Workers Leaving The Lumière Factory In Lyon (La Sortie des Usines Lumière à Lyon, 1895) by the brothers Louis and Auguste Lumière (45 seconds), which shows approximately 100 workers at a factory for photographic goods in Lyon-Montplaisir leaving through two gates and exiting the frame to both sides, farocki set himself the task of bringing together footage of workers leaving their workplaces in documentaries, industrial and propaganda films, newsreels and features.
-The resulting work a Originally presented as a 12 screen installation, Manual Labours will present a selection of clips from the work.
+Harun Farocki’s 1995 work Worker Leaving the Factory presents a history of workers appearing in film since the late 19th Century.
+Beginning with the film Workers Leaving The Lumière Factory In Lyon (La Sortie des Usines Lumière à Lyon, 1895) by the brothers Louis and Auguste Lumière (45 seconds), which shows approximately 100 workers at a factory for photographic goods in Lyon-Montplaisir leaving through two gates and exiting the frame to both sides, Farocki set himself the task of bringing together footage of workers leaving their workplaces in documentaries, industrial and propaganda films, newsreels and features.
+Originally presented as a 12 screen installation, Manual Labours presented a selection of clips from the work.

 Q & A and Discussion: